-A glorious mix of tumbling moors and old market towns, Somerset is rural England at its best.
+A glorious mix of tumbling moors and old market towns, sleepy Somerset is rural England at its best.
 Beautiful Bath has inspired many literary residents and welcomed many a renowned visitor drawn here by the medicinal hot springs.
-From our hotel, we delve into Somerset’s glorious heritage, with a day in this impeccable city, and excursions to Brunel's ground-breaking SS Great Britain and the tiny, charming city of Wells.
+From our hotel, we delve into Somerset’s glorious heritage, with a day in Bath itself, and excursions to Brunel's groundbreaking SS Great Britain and the tiny, charming city of Wells.

 4 nights in hotel (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to the Bailbrook House (4T) in Bath.
-We aim for you to arrive at the hotel between 4pm and 5pm.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to the Bailbrook House Hotel (4T) in Bath and we aim for you to arrive between 4pm and 5pm.
 Spend the remaining afternoon at leisure, relaxing in the hotel or familiarising yourself with your surroundings.

 Next we visit Bath Abbey, a magnificent sight with its unique west front façade adorned with sculptures including ladders which support ascending and descending angels.
 From within, you can admire the huge stained-glass windows and beautiful fan vaulted ceiling.